 This area is designed to provide a broad overview of the Illinois transportation system that our public partners and stakeholders can utilize to plan the transportation vision, develop sensible policies and make decisions that reflect and meet the needs of Illinois citizens and transportation users.

 This area is designed to provide information for all transportation users from a multi-modal perspective, to include specialized resources such as interactive maps, safety-focused videos, and other traveler resources to enrich the Illinois travel experience.

-Erica Borggren was appointed Acting Illinois Transportation Secretary by Governor Pat Quinn in July 2014.
-Her responsibilities as the head of the Illinois Department of Transportation (IDOT) include overseeing a $2.8 billion operating budget that supports a work force of 5,200 employees, with annual oversight of more than $3.2 billion in capital projects.
-As the director of IDOT, Acting Secretary Borggren will be implementing the state’s new $1.1 billion capital program.
+Randall S. Blankenhorn was appointed Acting Illinois Transportation Secretary by Governor Bruce Rauner in January 2015.
+As head of the Illinois Department of Transportation, he leads an agency of 13 offices and divisions that serve the transportation needs of Illinois across multiple modes, in rural, suburban and urban environments.
+At IDOT, Blankenhorn oversees a $2.8 billion operating budget that supports a work force of 5,200 employees, with annual oversight of more than $3.2 billion in capital projects.